 Brian Clough is widely regarded as one of the greatest managers of all time.
 He wasn’t a bad player either scoring 254 goals in just 274 games for Middlesborough and Sunderland before his career was cut short by injury at the age of 28.

 Clough became a household name when he took an unfashionable Derby County to the First Division title in 1971.
 Soon after came his crazy 44 day tenure as Leeds boss which has inspired books, films and documentaries.

 Clough will be most widely remembered however, for his achievements with Nottingham Forest whom he managed between 1975 – 1993.
-He won 2 League titles and 2 European Cups with an unfancied Forest team, an achievement that stands up against any managerial feat in history.
+He won two League titles and two European Cups with an unfancied Forest team, an achievement that stands up against any managerial feat in history.

 What he said…

 “When I go, God’s going to have to give up his favourite chair.”